PDE-Constrained Optimization Models and Pseudospectral Methods for Multiscale Particle Dynamics: Acknowledgements

-\textbf{Acknowledgements.}~~ MA and JCR are supported by The Maxwell Institute Graduate School in Analysis and its Applications, a Centre for Doctoral Training funded by the UK Engineering and Physical Sciences Research Council (EPSRC grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University, and The University of Edinburgh.
-BDG gratefully acknowledges support from the EPSRC grant EP/L025159/1.
-JWP gratefully acknowledges support from the EPSRC Fellowship EP/M018857/2, the EPSRC grant EP/S027785/1, and a Fellowship from The Alan Turing Institute.
+MA and JCR are supported by The Maxwell Institute Graduate School in Analysis and its Applications (EPSRC grant EP/L016508/01), the Scottish Funding Council, Heriot-Watt University, and The University of Edinburgh.
+BDG acknowledges support from EPSRC grant EP/L025159/1; JWP from EPSRC grant EP/S027785/1 and an Alan Turing Institute Fellowship.